 The Child Abuse Prevention Center’s 15 different programs are designed to work with each family’s unique needs and ensure that children are living in violence-free homes.
 Our program goals are to directly serve those in need, reach those we can engage in our work, and teach those whom we cannot directly serve.

-- In-Home Mental Health – We bring mental health support to isolated parents in order to enable the parent to meet the needs of their children.
+- In-Home Wellness – We bring mental health support to isolated parents in order to enable the parent to meet the needs of their children.

 - Children’s In-Home Crisis Stabilization – We serve suicidal and homicidal children who can’t be hospitalized in order to diffuse the crisis, promote a healthy family, prevent suicide, and keep the family unit together.